Alumnus Believes in Healing Power of Hypnosis

 “Within hypnosis, I ask questions that elicit important information and insights that enable people to release negative influences and replace them with positive outcomes,” explained Sadlier.
 “Until we go back and relive these emotional experiences, we may continue to live our lives as puppets controlled by the invisible strings of a forgotten past.”

-Once he started practicing, he was about adjusting and finding what was best for each individual person.
 What sets Sadlier apart is his unique way of perceiving human beings and his steadfast belief in the power of collaboration.
-He has the reputation of treating each person as a distinct individual, deserving of a customized treatment plan.
-He demonstrates a belief that he and his clients are a unified team.
+He treats each person as a distinct individual, deserving of a customized treatment plan, and demonstrates a belief that he and his, clients are a unified team.

 “My hypnosis training prepared me to give voluminous direct suggestions to clients, which were designed to help them achieve their goals,” explained Sadlier.
-“As I started my practice, I came to the realization that the one-size-fits-all method certainly worked for some people, but each person was an individual and had their own tapestry of messages, experiences, and influences that had contributed to who and how they had become.”
+“As I started my practice, I realized the one-size-fits-all-approach certainly worked for some people, but each person was an individual and had their own tapestry of messages, experiences, and influences that had contributed to who and how they had become.”

-It's that focus of exploring the individual’s subconscious mind and digging into the person’s complete record of everything that occurred in their life that has Sadlier partnering with the subconscious mind in searching for answers that help foster individual success.
+It's that focus of exploring the individual’s subconscious mind and digging into the person’s treasure trove of everything that occurred in their life, that has Sadlier partnering with the subconscious mind in searching for answers that help foster individual success.

 “I discovered that, when asked in hypnosis, the subconscious mind is very willing to help by bringing forward important information that may have previously gone unnoticed or forgotten,” explained Sadlier.

-As part of Sadlier’s healing process, he has utilized “Hugh’s Four Rs” identification and practice.
-First, he explains that an individual must first recognize what has caused the habit to take hold, followed by releasing the cause.
-Replacing what has been released with positive thoughts, perceptions and/or images comes next, followed by reinforcing everything with a personal affirmation from the subconscious mind.
+“Hugh’s Four Rs” represent the heart of his practice.
+An individual must first recognize what has caused the habit to take hold, followed by releasing the impact of the cause.
+Replacing what has been released with positive thoughts, perceptions and or images is next, followed by reinforcing everything with a personal affirmation from the subconscious mind so it becomes the new habit.

-“I truly stay humble in my practice and research because there are always challenges waiting for you,” explained Sadlier.
-“A lot of my methods are working with individuals, and there are a lot of pieces we are working with in the person’s subconscious mind.
-I think readers will enjoy the book because it shares a wide range of real-life client stories that demonstrate how hypnosis can address complex emotional, physical, and spiritual issues.
-These case studies include both historical and cutting-edge methods, offering a rich look into evolving techniques.”
+“I stay humble in my practice and research because there are always challenges waiting for you,” explained Sadlier.
+“My methods are client-centered and blend nicely with the willingness of the person’s subconscious mind to help create wellness.
+I think readers will enjoy the book because it shares a wide range of real-life client stories that demonstrate how hypnosis can address complex mental, physical, emotional and spiritual issues.
+These case studies include both historical and cutting-edge-current methods, offering a rich look into evolving techniques.”

 Practicing the Humanics philosophy is also very much a focus of why Sadlier has a mission of wanting to help others.
 He continues to feel a connection with the College, very similar to the connection he strives to make with his clients.

-“I really appreciate how Springfield College prepared me, and I always stay committed to the spirit, mind, and body principles, and giving back to the College” described Sadlier.
-“Overall, it’s really about helping others and that’s the root of my practice and writing the book.”
+“I really appreciate how Springfield College prepared me for, and opened up life pathways that truly have resonated with me.
+I always stay committed to the spirit, mind, and body principles, and giving back to the College” described Sadlier.
+“Helping others is at the root of my practice and writing this book is my way of demystifying hypnosis and helping people realize the tremendous healing power they have in their subconscious minds.”